JujuAdams/ThoughtsOnGameMaker/README.md

 &nbsp;

+## Formatting

+You shouldn't care what formatting someone uses in GameMakerLand unless you're on the same project, at which point the first person to write a line of code wins and you should do what they do.
+If you must know, I use the following formatting rules:

+1. Spaces, not tabs.
+I want to have complete control over how code looks.
+2. Custom asset ordering in the asset browser.
+I want to have complete control over how scripts are introduced to the user.
+3. K&R style for curly brackets (curly brackets start on the new line)
+4. camelCase for variables and assets, PascalCase for functions/static methods, SCREAMING_SNAKE_CASE for constants/macros
+5. The actual API and internal code should use American spellings wherever relevant.
+UK spelling for constants etc. should not be supported.
+Comments are fair game for Britishisms, however.
+6. Local (`var`) variables should be prefixed with a single `_` underscore.
+Private variables, i.e. variables that should not be tampered with or accessed, should be prefixed with two `__` underscores.
+Woe betide the developer who accesses private variables and expects everything to go smoothly.

+You might find some older libraries use a different formatting standard.
+Time makes fools of us all.

+&nbsp;

 ## Versioning

 This is the versioning scheme I prefer for open source libraries: `major.minor.patch`.
 For example, the latest Scribble version at the time of writing is `8.7.0`: major = 8, minor = 7, patch = 0.